Skip to main content

 This functionality is especially useful for:

-This mechanism expands the standard model of storing user data, providing a flexible tool for building complex scenarios such as personal accounts and systems with structured storage of related information.
+This mechanism expands the standard model for storing user data, providing a flexible tool for building complex scenarios such as personal accounts and systems with structured storage of related information.

 Using in Modules

-To view the form in a module, you need to go to the desired module and open the "Data collection for the entire module" tab.
+To view the form in a module, you need to go to the desired module and open the "Engagement Forms" tab.
 After that, select the desired form in the "Form" selector.
-If necessary, you can select additional data, such as entity ID, status, time interval, or user ID who submitted the data.
+If necessary, you can select additional data, such as the entity identifier, status, time interval, or the identifier of the user who submitted the data.
 After filling in the required data, click the 'Select' button.

 If you need to display certain attributes, you can use the "Select attributes to display data" selector.